Segamat District

 The Segamat District (Daerah Segamat) or simply Segamat is a district in the Malaysian state of Johor.
 Segamat is also the name of the district's primary town.
+Segamat district is one of the three landlocked districts in Johor, the other being Kluang and Kulai.

 Etymology

 It is believed that 'Segamat' is derived from the Malay phrase 'segar amat', which literally translates as 'very refreshing'.
 According to the local folklore, the phrase was uttered by a Bendahara during the Sultanate of Malacca upon drinking the water from the Segamat River.

 Geography

-The district is located in the northern part of Johor.
+The district is located in the northernmost part of Johor.
 It borders the state of Negeri Sembilan (Tampin and Jempol districts) to the northwest, the state of Pahang (Bera and Rompin districts) to the northeast, the district of Mersing to the east, the district of Kluang to the southeast, the district of Batu Pahat to the southwest and the districts of Muar and Tangkak to the west.

 Segamat is the primary town in the district.
 Other towns, as well as villages and residential areas include: